obumnwabude/day0-tribute/README.md

-# DAY 0: A Tribute Page
+# Day 0: A Tribute Page

 ## Description
 The simplest website you can make as a beginner is a tribute page of someone you admire in